Last Updated on

 Google My Business (GMB) is a free, super-easy-to-use tool that can help you manage your business’s online presence and appearance in Google Search and Google Maps.

 If you’ve ever searched for a business by name in Google – and really, who hasn’t? – it’s more than likely that you will have seen their GMB listing first.
 This appears in the form of a ‘knowledge card’ – a snapshot of everything important you need to know about that business front and centre.
 Because Google is clever like that.
 On desktop, this shows up at the top of your SERP, on the right hand side of your screen.
 On mobile, it more often than not takes the top spot, above organic search results.

 What exactly does this knowledge card display?
-Well, if your Google My Business is optimized, the question is more like what doesn’t it display.
+Well, if you optimize Google My Business, the question becomes more like what doesn’t it display.

 Used to its full potential, the knowledge card displays a ton of valuable information, exactly the kind of information you customers want and need to know in order to engage with you.
 Things like your:

 - Business name and type

 - Phone Number

 - Google Maps link for directions to get to you

 - Customer reviews and overall star rating

 In short, GMB gives customer pretty much every single piece of information they need about your business to help push them in your direction.